 Student FAQ

-• As of Fall 2021, students must successfully pass 4 units of Social Ecology 195 or 195W in conjunction with 80 hours of fieldwork to fulfill their graduation requirement.
+• As of Fall 2021, students must successfully pass 4 units of Social Ecology 195 or 195W, which requires a minimum of 80 fieldwork hours.

 If I want to complete both Field Study and Upper Division Writing, what class do I enroll in?

-• NOTE: If you receive at least a 'D-' but less than a 'C', you will ONLY satisfy the field study requirement; you will have to retake a different upper-division writing course to satisfy the upper-division writing requirement
+• NOTE: If you receive at least a 'D-' but less than a 'C-', you will ONLY satisfy the field study requirement; you will have to retake a different upper-division writing course to satisfy the upper-division writing requirement

 How should I keep track of my hours?

 • The best way to keep track of your hours is to follow the procedures established by your field study site and to maintain a log for your own records to ensure no discrepancies.
 Google sheets or an excel document can be a great way to do so.
-Check-in with your supervisor regularly regarding hours and progress.
+Check in with your supervisor regularly regarding hours and progress.

 Can my job or volunteering count for field study?